developerKhusanjon/pix/README.md

 # plasma
-Threats with vulnerabilities scanner with security analitics
+Threats and vulnerabilities scanner with security analitics